 The Bible is full of encouragement to all people.
 There are so many stories and verses that give us inspiration, strength and comfort in our time of need.

 But are there verses that speak a little more directly to men and our issues?
 I think so.
 Men have challenges that women don’t face on the same scale or level of intensity.
 There is nothing wrong with that as we are all made differently.
-And some Bible verses may mean more to one person over another or one gender over another based on what we struggle and have to deal with.
+And some Bible verses may mean more to one person over another or one gender over another based on what we struggle with.

 Encouraging Bible Verses for Men